Krishna-1996/Machine_Learning_Projects/1. IPL Score Prediction/README.md

 ##### 3.5 Feature Scaling
 Now, I need to normalize the data so that all data will be at same scale.
-- I have performed Min-Max scaling on our input features to ensure all the features are on the same scale.
+- I have performed Min-Max scaling on our input features.
 - Scaling is performed to ensure consistent scale to improve model performance.
 - Scaling has transformed both training and testing data using the scaling parameters.
+- MinMax Scaling as a range from 0 to 1
+  1.

 #### **Step** 4: Define the Neural Network